euiyulsong/EncoderDecoder/README.md

 ![](img/1.png)

 ### Limitation
 * Due to time-constraint to complete this project, I was not able to split test and train data for test bleu score.
 Also, I will add more data, add dropout, or add regularization in order to reduce overfitting.
-Lastly, I will add t-SNE to visualize my model's embeddings
+Additionally, I will add t-SNE to visualize my model's embeddings.
+Lastly, the training phase needs to be fixed, because the training phase stopped working properly after I refactored the code.
+Thus, it would be my appreciation if you use my checkpoint instead of training my model again.